Report Spam via IMAP Using Outlook

 IMAP (Internet Message Access Protocol) is a standard email protocol that stores email messages on a mail server, and allows email clients to access those messages remotely.

-In order to access your messages stored in the Spam Experts Quarantine, from an email client (such as Outlook or Thunderbird), using IMAP, you need to set up your email clients with the following Spam Experts credentials:
+In order to access your messages stored in the Spam Experts Quarantine, from an email client (such as Outlook), using IMAP, you need to set up your email clients with the following Spam Experts credentials:

 - IMAP hostname: quarantine.antispamcloud.com

 - IMAP username: Either domain username or email username (these need to exist in Spam Experts first)

 - IMAP Password: The password for the above username.

 For Local Cloud users, you need to replace "quarantine.antispamcloud.com" with your primary server's hostname.

 These steps are the same/similar for Outlook 2007.

 - Open your account settings.
 In 2010 this is located in the File > Account Settings > Account Settings.